 scientific rigour, stakeholder collaboration and a consistent approach.

 Broad representation and expertise on each Code Development Committee ensures collaborative Code development.
 The Code development process fosters relationships and understanding amongst all partners involved in farmed animal care.

 Stakeholder commitment is key to ensure quality animal care standards are established and implemented.
 Stakeholders include farmers/producers, transporters, veterinarians, animal welfare and enforcement agencies, retail and food service organizations, processors, governments and researchers.

 NFACC Code Development Process

 The development of new Codes and Code revisions follow specific steps that are designed to make the process transparent, collaborative, science and consensus-based, and participative.
-Click here to view the steps and the Code development timeline.
+Click here to view the steps.

 Credible guidelines on animal welfare